Drive sales on autopilot with ecommerce-focused featuresSee Features

 Another key benefit of April sales is that Americans will be receiving their tax refunds around the same time of the year, giving them a little more spending money than usual.
 While Easter branding may be effective for some companies, you can also call your promotion a “Spring Sale” to avoid any associations with religious observance.
 Keep in mind that Easter is also the time to start thinking ahead to your upcoming Mother’s Day campaigns.

 Find some tips for Easter marketing here.

-While British consumers celebrate their mothers in March, most of your consumers will be recognizing Mother’s Day on the 8th of May in 2022.
+While British consumers celebrate their mums in March, most of your consumers will be recognizing Mother’s Day on the 14th of May in 2023.
 This is the most popular day to give gifts within the month of May.
 So brands with mother-friendly products and services should be ready to make the most of the opportunity.

 It won’t really feel like summer until school’s out, but Memorial Day is the first taste of the summer season with a long weekend filled with outdoor grilling.
 With that in mind, Memorial Day is a good fit for some of the same items that are typically associated with the 4th of July including things like summer clothing, party items, and grilling gear.

 Our data shows that the two most successful subject lines offer clear information about the scope of the sale—so be explicit.
 Deep discounts are the best way to draw your subscribers’ attention away from the rest of the emails in their inbox.